apache/hudi/rfc/rfc-39/rfc-39.md

 JIRA: [https://issues.apache.org/jira/browse/HUDI-1290](https://issues.apache.org/jira/browse/HUDI-1290)

-> Please keep the status updated in `rfc/README.md`.

 ## Abstract

 We intend to implement a source for ingesting Debezium Change Data Capture (CDC) logs into Deltastreamer/ Hudi.
 With this capability, we can continuously capture row-level changes that insert, update and delete records that were committed to a database.
 While debezium support multiple databases, we will focus on postgres for the RFC.
 At the end, we will explain how it can be extended to support Mysql.